MicrosoftDocs/learn/learn-pr/azure/control-access-to-azure-storage-with-sas/includes/3-use-shared-access-signatures.md

-Shared access signatures (SASes) let you delegate access to your resources.
+By using shared access signature (SAS), you can delegate access to your resources.
 Clients don't have direct access to your storage account credentials and, at a granular level, you control what they access.

 After you investigate all the authorization options, you decide to look at SAS in more detail.
 You know you'll want to create and use SAS in a C# .NET web app.
-You'd also like to follow Microsoft's best practices on when and how to use SAS.
+You also want to follow Microsoft's best practices on when and how to use SAS.

 In this unit, you'll review how SAS works at a technical level and what C# code you write to use it.